-Editor’s note: The following interview was conducted many weeks ago—before the coronavirus pandemic forced North Americans to practise social distancing and self-isolation.
+Editor’s note: This interview and photo shoot were conducted many weeks ago—before the coronavirus pandemic forced North Americans to practise social distancing and self-isolation.
 We have chosen to move forward with publishing this piece because we believe that self-care is more important than ever, as is our desire to help our readers find inspiration and escape.

 For her part, Williams has always been a bit obsessed with jeans.
 No, really—her first job was at Gap, where she quickly climbed the ranks; then she moved to Lucky Brand, and finally to Citizens.
 “It’s funny, I’ll get emotional,” she says when asked about her devotion to denim.
 It’s not the only time she gets teary-eyed during the conversation; in an act of selfless honesty, she later opens up about her experience growing up adopted and eventually meeting her birth parents.